AlbertSu123/website/content/posts/ESPM50ACDiscussion.md

   - Not superior to others
   - He is NOT dependent on Indian Speak to maintain indigenous Identity

-Answer
->!
-He is NOT dependent on Indian Speak to maintain indigenous Identity
+Answer: He is NOT dependent on Indian Speak to maintain indigenous Identity

 **Noble Savages are not:**
   - Innocent
   - Intelligent
   - Violent
   - Strong Intuition

-Answer
->!
-Violent
+Answer: Violent

 Native americans didn't have any attachment to a specific piece of land - kidwell